 The more data you label, the better.
 When you deploy machine learning or deep learning algorithms to make sense of your data, reliability is entirely dependent on the accuracy and transparency of your data.

 Clean data is also easier to integrate with downstream applications and analytics tools.
-By paying the price to ensure accuracy before amassing data, you’ll get more value than you can anticipate at the beginning of the big data project.
+By paying the price to ensure accuracy before amassing data, you’ll get more value than you can anticipate at the beginning of the project.